-Operational Risk is defined in Nordea as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
-The risk of loss includes direct or indirect financial loss, which includes but is not limited to impacts from regulatory sanctions, legal exposure, reputational damage and critical business process disruption.
+At Nordea operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.

-Operational risks are inherent in all of Nordea's businesses and operations.
+Operational risk is inherent in all of Nordea's businesses and operations.
 Managers throughout Nordea are accountable for the operational risks related to their mandate and for managing these risks within risk limits and risk appetite in accordance with the operational risk management framework.